 An Ace counts 11 points, face cards count 10 points, and all other cards count their face value.

 The players cut for deal and the lowest card deals, the turn to deal alternates to the left.
 Three cards are dealt face down to each player; then three cards are dealt face up for a "widow."

-Players take turns, clockwise around the table, until one player is satisfied that the card values he holds will likely beat the other players.
-He indicates this by "knocking" on the table.
+Players take turns, clockwise around the table, until one player is satisfied that the card values they hold will likely beat the other players.
+A player indicates this by "knocking" on the table.
 All other players then get one more turn to exchange cards.
 Then there is a showdown in which the players reveal their hands and compare values.
 The player with the highest total value of cards of the same suit wins the pot.

 If there is a tie for the highest score, the player with the highest-ranking card wins.
 Example: K, Q, 6 (total 26) would beat Q, 9, 7 (also total 26).
 If there is a tie in the highest cards, the next highest cards are compared, and so on.

-Any time a player holds exactly 31, he may "knock" immediately, and he wins the pot.
+Any time a player holds exactly 31, they may "knock" immediately, and they win the pot.
 If a player knocks before the first round of exchanges have begun, the showdown occurs immediately with no exchange of cards.